-Most people will experience lower back pain at some point in their lives.
-There is an increase in neck and shoulder pain, headaches and knee pain because of the lifestyle we live more intense lives in NYC.
-It is estimated that 75% of the population is experiencing some sort of pain condition.
+Over 31 million people experience lower back pain in the US at any given time.
+At and some point in just about everyone will experience pain in neck and shoulders, tension headaches and knee pain because of the lifestyle we live sitting in front of computers.
+New Yorkers lead stressful and tense lives.
+It is estimated that 75% of the population is experiencing some sort of pain condition like sciatica.
 Finding a pain management specialist to help with healing your pain condition can be a challenge and you want to find the right treatment options and the best way to relieve your pain and restore your mobility.
 This is especially true when getting acupuncture for pain management.

-Acupuncture is the most effective way to treat pain conditions with because it not only addresses the symptoms of pain but also supports the body's natural healing abilities.
+Acupuncture is one of the most effective ways to treat pain conditions like lower back pain and sciatica because it not only addresses the symptoms of pain but also supports the body's natural healing abilities.
 According to an NIH study one of the crucial benefits of acupuncture is that it can facilitate the release of certain neuropeptides in the central nervous system (CNS), eliciting profound physiological effects and even activating self-healing mechanisms.
-Conventional treatment for pain such as pain killers, surgery, and physical therapy go only so far, because they are "fixing" a part of the body, but missing addressing the "whole" of the condition within that person.
+Conventional treatment for pain such as pain killers, opioids, surgery, and physical therapy go only so far, because they are "fixing" a part of the body, a symptom but missing addressing the "whole" of the condition the root cause within that person.

 How often should you get acupuncture?

 This is a great question; and the answer is it depends.
 Acupuncture works in a series of treatments, you can never have treatments too close together but you can have them spread too far apart.
 Acupuncture works cumulatively and we want to continue to build progress beyond the before you were you started to experience pain.